stockphrase/no-silo/content/courses/writing-2/essay-1.md

 It might be helpful to begin your thinking by adopting the objective, cold analysis of some alien sociologist from outer space who has traveled many light-years to study the ways of humans.

 After cultivating this perspective, ask yourself: Are the purposes of education we commonly cite (perhaps even the ones you argued for in your first draft) actually reflected in how we construct systems of education?
-If not, what values does education truly seem to promote when we look at it in this new perspective?
-Does education has we have known it have some occulted or clandestine goals or purpose?
-Are there things that you see in this new light that seem odd or counterproductive or wrong in how we go about education?
+If not, what values does education truly seem to promote when we look at it in this new light?
+Does education as we have known it have some occulted or clandestine goals or purposes?
+Are there things that seem odd or counterproductive or wrong in how we go about education?
 Why do we do the things we do?
 Why have we built the educational institutions that we have?
 Are these "educational" experiences and structures actually promoting what we claim they do?

 ---